-Nissan SR20DET Twin Scroll Single 44MM WG Turbo Manifold
+Nissan SR20DET Twin Scroll Single 44MM Wastegate Turbo Manifold

 Full-Race is proud to announce the release of the long awaited Nissan T3 twin scroll turbo manifold for your S13/S14/S15.
 This manifold is Full-Race’s answer to the most competitive market in the sport compact industry.
 Starting with a blank sheet of paper, utilizing years of race winning experience and new ideas, Full-Race engineers designed the twin scroll manifold from the ground up.
 The result is a manifold which can fit almost any twin scroll T3 turbo while maintaining all accessories (PS, A/C) and a full length radiator.
 Combining the ultimate performance and durability with Full-Race’s legendary craftsmanship, this manifold can produce more power than any other configuration on the market and is sure to stand up to even the most demanding Nissan enthusiasts.

 Full-Race SR20DET Twin Scroll Single WG Turbo Manifold features: